makccr/makccr.github.io/essays/2025-07-21-bad-mans-ballad.md

 image: img/2025-07-20.jpg
 date: 2025-07-21
 tags: essay
+tagline: "Whatever reigns where Seraphim flame and soar, I beg the, judge not my hand, but what it labored for.
+No blade was drawn, but wrath still did command, The tears that yearned to guide my violent hand."
 ---
 *Whatever reigns where Seraphim flame and soar,*<br>
 *I beg the, judge not my hand, but what it labored for.*<br>
 *No blade was drawn, but wrath still did command,*<br>